mattermost/docs/source/install/ee-install.rst

   \n\n```\nchown {{.MattermostUsername}} \"{{.Path}}\"\nchmod +w \"{{.Path}}\"\n```\n\

 In the Mattermost System Console, retry the upgrade.
-When the upgrade is complete, return to the command prompt on the Mattermost server and run the following command to restore the file permissions:
+When the upgrade is complete, return to the command prompt on the Mattermost server and run the following command to restore the file permissions, replacing <OriginalFileOwner> with the appropriate value:

 .. code-block:: none